sqroot-eu/sqroot.eu/_posts/2016/2016-04-14-securing-ssh-keys.md

 Creating an encrypted USB drive with VeraCrypt is relatively straightforward - instructions (with pictures) can be [found here](https://www.deepdotweb.com/2015/02/09/veracrypt-tutorial-how-to-encrypt-usb-drive).

-{% picture 2016/04/ssh/create-volume.png alt="Creating the volume" %}
+{% asset 2016/04/ssh/create-volume.png alt="Creating the volume" %}

 I also needed a new password for the USB encryption - something easy to remember, but difficult enough to brute force.
 Techniques like `CatRanOverRoad` (concatenating dictionary words together) or using [Leet](https://en.wikipedia.org/wiki/Leet)-speak (`p@$$word`) are not secure.